ManticoreGamesInc/platform-documentation/docs/editor/weapons.md

 	   end
    end
    ```
    This is a function that takes in both a trigger `whichTrigger` and an object `other`.
-When any Core object overlaps the trigger, it will cause this function to happen.
+When any Core object overlaps the trigger, it will show a pop up with the text we set on the trigger's Interaction Label, and when interacted with, will cause this function to happen.
     The code inside the function is checking if the `other` object is a player.
 If `other` is a player, then it does the code contained within it: equip the weapon onto `other`!

 3. To tie the function we made to the moment something overlaps the trigger, we need to connect the function to the trigger's interacted event.
 Copy this code to the very bottom of the `PickupWeaponScript`: